-Thank you to our board of directors and staff for their commitment and hard work.
+Thank you to our Board of Directors and Staff for their commitment and hard work.
 We also want to acknowledge and show appreciation to our members for your continued support as our organization evolves.
-We look forward to meeting all of your financial needs in the future.
-It is our pleasure to continue to help you, our members...
+We look forward to meeting all your financial needs in the future.